Agent swarms: cooperation and coordination under stringent communications constraint: Discrete communications

-Simulation parameters are set so that each agent sends a maximum of one message per tick, but that over some period of $\nticks$ ticks, we set a reference messaging rate of one message per other agent i.e. a rate of $N/\tau \nticks$, which is the counterpart of the ``$\Trmax$'' parameter from the continuum model.
+Simulation parameters are set so that each agent sends a maximum of one message per tick, {but over any period of $\nticks$ ticks, we set the goal of sending $N$ messages.
+This goal of sending at a rate $\Trgoal = N /\tau \nticks$ is the counterpart of the ``$\Trmax$'' parameter from the continuum model.
 Note that we need $\nticks > N$ to ensure that the maximum allowed messaging rate can be maintained, although a greater margin is preferable so that we can neglect the possibilty of congestion effects.
-The message rate is reduced from its maximum by applying conditions which need to be met before any message is sent, as we describe later in Sec. \ref{S-geomfree-stochastic-tactics}.
+The message rate is reduced from its 1-per-tick maximum by applying conditions} which need to be met before any message is sent, as we describe later in Sec. \ref{S-geomfree-stochastic-tactics}.

-In reception, the link efficiency ${\Elink}_{ab}$ and the sender's available information ${\Aknow}^a_b$ can then be used as a probabilistic filter to determine whether a message was received.
+For reception, the link efficiency ${\Elink}_{ab}$ and the sender's available information ${\Aknow}^a_b$ can be used as a probabilistic filter to determine whether a message was received.
 If luck is on the receiver's side, the message arrives successfully and it gets all the information; if not, then it gets none.